bmharper/phttp/readme.md

 On Windows, before running a server, you must call `phttp::Initialize()`.
 This is just a wrapper around `WSAStartup()`.

+## Threading Model
+All socket _input_ is performed from a single thread, via the Recv() function.
+This function performs blocking IO, using `poll`.
+Socket output can be performed from any thread.
+When sending, you have the option of using blocking or non-blocking writes.
+Using blocking writes is easier, because you don't need to worry about retries.
+However, if you want to support a large number of concurrent writes, especially for large transfers, like file downloads, then you need to use non-blocking writes, so that you can detect when the TCP buffer is full, and back off sending.

+## Testing

+	cd tests
+	make server
+	go run test.go

 ## Attribution

 This project uses: